How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide)

 Gather these tools before you start:

-- Chess database access: Lichess Explorer, Chess.com database, or ChessBase for large opening statistics and move frequencies.
+- Chess database access: Lichess Opening Explorer, the Chess.com database, or ChessBase for move frequencies and win percentages at your level.

 - Game replay tool: ChessAtlas, Lichess, or Chess.com with PGN import and move-time display.

-- Note-taking system: A document or notebook to log deviations, eval changes, and chosen fixes.
+- Note-taking system: A document, notebook, or the comments field on your ChessAtlas chapter where you log deviations, eval changes, and chosen fixes.

-Know your main repertoire and notation.
-You need to recognize where your prep ended and your improvisation began.
+You should know your main repertoire well enough to recognize where your prep ended and your improvisation began, that's the whole point of this process.

 Step 1: Replay Your Game and Flag the Opening Phase